Control 2.1: DLP Policies for Microsoft 365 Copilot Interactions

 | Baseline | Enable the default DLP policy for Copilot (SIT-based, simulation mode); enable at least one label-based DLP policy with US PII SITs (SSN, credit card) in audit-only mode; review simulation matches weekly | Provides visibility across both policy types without blocking — suitable for initial deployment to understand data flow patterns |

-| Recommended | Enable both DLP policy types with enforcement: label-based blocking for Highly Confidential content; SIT-based prompt blocking for high-confidence matches (SSN, account numbers, ABA routing); enable Edge browser DLP; add MNPI keyword dictionary; enable policy tips for medium-confidence matches; transition default policy from simulation to enforcement after tuning | Balances user productivity with data protection — appropriate for most FSI firms after initial monitoring period |
+| Recommended | Enable both enforcement policy types: label-based blocking for Highly Confidential content; SIT-based prompt blocking for high-confidence matches (SSN, account numbers, ABA routing); consider adding SIT-based web search restriction (Type 3) for MNPI/PII patterns where full prompt blocking is too restrictive; enable Edge browser DLP; add MNPI keyword dictionary; enable policy tips for medium-confidence matches; transition default policy from simulation to enforcement after tuning | Balances user productivity with data protection — appropriate for most FSI firms after initial monitoring period |

-| Regulated | Both policy types enforced with custom FSI SITs (CUSIP, ISIN, CRD, SWIFT); Edge DLP mandatory with Endpoint DLP for complete browser and device coverage; no simulation mode — all policies in enforcement; label-based blocking applied to all Confidential and above sub-labels; DLP incident review within 4 hours; DSPM for AI dashboards reviewed weekly by compliance | Comprehensive protection for firms subject to frequent examinations or handling highest-sensitivity data |
+| Regulated | All three policy types enforced with custom FSI SITs (CUSIP, ISIN, CRD, SWIFT); Edge DLP mandatory with Endpoint DLP for complete browser and device coverage; no simulation mode — all policies in enforcement; label-based blocking applied to all Confidential and above sub-labels; DLP incident review within 4 hours; current DSPM dashboards reviewed weekly by compliance | Comprehensive protection for firms subject to frequent examinations or handling highest-sensitivity data |

 Setup & Configuration